CONDITIONS TREATED

 • Poor / no eye contact

-• Not showing items or sharing interest
+• Not showing items or sharing interests

 • Unusual attachment to one particular toy or object